brendes6/UFC-Fight-Outcome-Prediction-System/README.md

 ![React](https://img.shields.io/badge/React-20232A?logo=react&logoColor=61DAFB)
 ![Google Cloud](https://img.shields.io/badge/Google%20Cloud%20Run-4285F4?logo=googlecloud&logoColor=white)

-A full-stack ML platform that predicts UFC fight outcomes — winner, win probability, and most likely finish method — from an automated data pipeline, a heterogeneous model ensemble, and a low-latency Go serving layer.
-It also runs a full MLOps retraining loop (experiment tracking + accuracy-gated promotion) and ingests live bookmaker odds to surface fights where the model disagrees most with the market.
+This project is a full-stack ML platform that predicts UFC fight outcomes (winner, finish method, probabilities) from an automated data pipeline, an ensemble of neural network and XGBoost models, and a low-latency Go serving layer.
+It also runs a full MLOps retraining loop to track experiments/promotion and ingests live odds to find fights where the platform and models disagree with the market.

 **Live demo:** https://mma-predictor.vercel.app/